-2) Both the maximum torque and maximum speed should fall within the intermittent zone (if either parameter lies outside the motor’s operating limits, damage to the motor could occur).
+2) Both the maximum torque and maximum speed should fall within the intermittent zone.
+If either parameter lies outside the motor’s operating limits, damage to the motor could occur.

-The maximum speed of the motor is limited by voltage, or more specifically, by back EMF voltage.
+The maximum speed of the motor is limited by voltage … or more specifically by back EMF voltage.
 Back EMF is generated by the motor’s rotation and opposes the applied voltage.
 As speed increases, so does back EMF, and at some point, the back EMF can reach or exceed the voltage supplied by the drive.

-It’s important to note that the servo amplifier (aka servo drive) can limit the motor’s maximum operating parameters, so torque-speed curves are often developed for specific motor-amplifier combinations.
+Note that the servo amplifier (aka servo drive) can limit the motor’s maximum operating parameters, so torque-speed curves are often developed for specific motor-amplifier combinations.
 Using a different amplifier than that specified for the torque-speed curve could change the motor’s continuous and intermittent operation limits.

 You must be logged in to post a comment.